 (c) Have the power to permit exceptions to or variations from the zoning regulations in classes of cases or situations and in accordance with the principles, conditions, and procedures specified in and subject to the limitations imposed by the zoning ordinances of the City.

 Section 5-409.
-Orientation and Continous Education Traning for Planning Commission and Board of Zoning Adjusmtnents Members
+Orientation and Continuous Education Training for Planning Commission and Board of Zoning Adjustments Members

 (1) Training.
 Each Planning Commission and Board of Zoning Adjustments member shall attend a minimum of six hours of orientation training concerning the duties and responsibilities of the Planning Commission, or Board of Zoning Adjustments, either prior to taking office or no later than one year after office is assumed.
 All training shall be approved by, and under the supervision of, the City Planning Commission.